-The IMPORTANT thing to remember is that the runner should be intentionally going to the next base when the ball goes out of play.
+The IMPORTANT thing to remember is that the runner should be intentionally going to the next base (as evidenced by being more than 1/2 way there) when the ball goes out of play.

 16. INTER-FIELD INTERFERENCE

 - (a) In the event that a ball from one field goes onto the other playing field, please try to stop play in the game whose field the ball has entered.
 Do not touch the ball and allow the fielder from the other field to get it. - (b) Outfielders should talk to outfielders from the other field and warn them if a ball is coming. - (c) Please use common sense and ERR ON THE SIDE OF CAUTION.